NASCAR drivers cautious of COVID-19 as playoffs begin

 “I’m probably not going to go to college and hit up a keg stand,” Clint Bowyer said.
 “If you have COVID, you can’t race.
 It’s not a judgment call.”

-NASCAR at its discretion grants waivers during its regular season for illness, emergency or personal reasons.
+NASCAR at its discretion grants waivers for illness, emergency or personal reasons.
 The waiver maintains playoff eligibility, if the driver qualifies, but no points are awarded while sidelined.
+A waiver during the playoffs would allow the driver to return once medically cleared, but they would have lost valuable points needed to advance into the next round.

+There are scenarios in which missing a race would not cripple a driver’s title chances.
+Kevin Harvick, for example, accumulated enough bonus points during the regular season to ensure he should advance for several rounds.
+A driver could also return from missing a race, win an event during that round and earn an automatic advancement into the next round.

 Jimmie Johnson and Austin Dillon both missed one race during the season following a positive COVID-19 test and earned zero points.
 Dillon won a race — worth an automatic berth in the playoffs — but the seven-time champion Johnson went winless and missed the cut by six points.

-NASCAR made no changes for the 10-race playoff series, so missing a race would would effectively end a driver’s championship chances.
+NASCAR made no changes for the 10-race playoff series, so missing a race could end a driver’s championship chances.

 “If a driver tests positive, that driver needs to have two negative tests in a 24-hour period, or a 10-day period.
 We are not going to change those rules,” said NASCAR President Steve Phelps.